disturbednny/tuesdayMorningBreakfastCereal/README.md

 # tuesdayMorningBreakfastCereal
-This service is built with a combination of groovy and java. since Groovy is a language built on top of java, the two can be used interchangeably during development in order to speed up some code creation.
+This service is built with a combination of Groovy and Java.
+Because Groovy is a language built on top of Java, the two can be used interchangeably during development in order to speed up some code creation.

-The backing database is currently postgres, but it could be changed to a different database if it is deemed that the performance isn't there in high traffic scenarios. for the purposes of this POC, I decided to use what I have been using the last few years.
+The backing database is currently Postgres, but it could be changed to a different database if it is deemed that the performance isn't there in high traffic scenarios.
+For the purposes of this POC, I decided to use what I have been using the last few years.
 Influx may be a potential replacement due to grouping and time sharding, however my expertise on using this type of database is limited.
 The database has to exist, but the database schema, and its tables, are managed by Liquibase in order to make sure the state of the database is tracked for any changes made.